georlia/Python-Projects/Guest-Loyalty-Analysis/README.md

 (Open notebook.ipynb in Jupyter or VS Code.)

 ## Visual Insights
-Loyalty Distribution: I found that nearly 50% of the guests are not yet enrolled in any tier.
+I found that nearly 50% of the guests are not yet enrolled in any tier.
 ![Loyalty Distribution](images/Loyalty-Tiers.png)

 ## Marketing Consent Overview